 Don’t use special characters like an asterisk (*) or an ampersand (&).

-Help people to find and follow your brand using hashtags, by using ones that are relevant to your business and to your post.
+Use hashtags according to industry and target audience, those that are relevant to your business and to the post.

-Whilst browsing, that person would follow hashtags such as #bikingholiday #hiking #adventures #travelengland.
-So hashtagging posts in this way helps an ideal client find you.
+Whilst browsing, your ‘target’ would follow hashtags such as #bikingholiday #hiking #adventures #travelengland.

-There is not a true, official list of hashtags, no Oxford dictionary we can use.
+There is no official list of hashtags, no Oxford dictionary we can use.

-Popular hashtags change constantly due to news and fashion.
+Popular hashtags change due to news and fashion.